Truth About Star Naming: Can You Buy a Star In The Sky? 💫

 Contents

-Can I buy a star?
+Can I buy a star for real?

 No, you absolutely can’t.
-There is no commercial star registration, and no star catalog, local observatory, or anyone connected to the scientific community would recognize your rights to a star.
+There is no officially acknowledged commercial star registration.
+No star catalog, local observatory, or anyone connected to the scientific community would recognize your rights to a star.
 As the 1967 Outer Space Treaty proclaims, outer space shall be the province of all humankind and be explored in the interests of all countries, not a government or one particular person.
 So, you can only waste your money on worthless fancy paper.
 Only the organization that sold you a star will probably acknowledge your rights to it and keep the star in its own internal catalog.
 However, even that is certain only for the old “reputable” companies (some of them purport to sell stars since the 70s!).

 Can I buy a star name?